whispir/whispir-java-sdk/README.md

 See the LICENSE.txt and refer to [Whispir's Terms of Service](http://whispir.com/terms-of-service).

 # Change Log

+## Updates November 23, 2018 - Release 2.3.0

+### Added the following:

+* Updated the SDK to handle the API gateway changes.
+You would now be able to connect to the regional api gateways
+* Upgraded pom.xml; org.apache.httpcomponents:httpclient to now use version 4.3.6 or later to fix the vulnerability described in CVE-2015-5262

 ## Updates April 22, 2016 - Release 2.2.2